RESTyard/RESTyard/Docs/HypermediaSchema-Plan.md

 - Reference `RESTyard.Schema` from `RESTyard.AspNetCore` (already added as project reference)
 - Add `HypermediaSchemaBuilder.Build(IServiceProvider, HypermediaSchemaOptions? options = null)` as standalone helper for programmatic use (tests, custom tooling)
 - `AddHypermediaSchema()` logs a warning if zero registries are found — catches "forgot the attribute" and "attribute present but `Schema = false`" cases
-- Test: resolve `HypermediaApiSchema` from CarShack DI via `AddHypermediaSchema()`, verify it contains all entity types with correct metadata
 - Test: `AddHypermediaSchema()` with no registries logs warning

 #### Step 2.9.3: CLI schema generation (`GenerateSchemaIfRequested`)